 - 1. The Volunteer Center

 - 2. Industrial Testing

-- 3. Customized Training
+- Customized Training

-Small Business and Technology Development Center
+Small Business Development Center

-ACC rents space for the Region 3 Michigan Small Business and Technology Development Center (SBTDC).
-The SBTDC is a partner program of the Small Business Administration and provides free, confidential, one-on-one counseling for existing businesses or people interested in starting or buying a business.
+ACC rents space for the Region 3 Michigan Small Business Development Center (SBDC).
+The SBDC is a partner program of the Small Business Administration and provides free, confidential, one-on-one counseling for existing businesses or people interested in starting or buying a business.
 This service includes helping clients with the development of business plans, refining marketing strategies, and financial analysis.

-In addition to counseling, the SBTDC provides demographic research and low cost training through a variety of workshops designed to address topics of interest including business start-up, developing business plans, customer service and marketing.
-For information on the Small Business and Technology Development Center, call 989.358.7383 or visit us on the web at www.gvsu.edu/misbtdc/region3.
+In addition to counseling, the SBDC provides demographic research and low cost training through a variety of local and online workshops designed to address topics of interest including business start-up, developing business plans, customer service, and marketing.
+For information on the Small Business Development Center, call 989.358.7383, email carl.bourdelais@outlook.com, or online at sbdcmichigan.org.